gregbeech/website/blog/2013/java-is-the-new-c-plus-plus.markdown

 Well, that's the billion dollar question.

-As you may have guessed from the code samples above, my money is on Scala.
+As you may have guessed from the code samples above, my best guess is Scala.
 It's object-oriented and strongly typed, unlike most other popular JVM languages, which will make Java developers feel right at home.
 In fact, it's pretty easy to write Java-like code in Scala, just with fewer lines.
 The syntax is kind of C-like if you squint.
 Well, it's got curly braces.
 And you can put semi-colons in there if you really want.
 And although it favours a functional and immutable style, you can mix and match imperative and mutable code as appropriate without feeling like you're being scolded for it.

-You're still stuck with generic type erasure.
+You're still stuck with generic type erasure and some of the weird side effects that come with it.
 Nothing can fix that mistake other than an updated bytecode format, and hell isn't freezing over any time soon.
-But hey, nothing's perfect.
+But hey, nothing's perfect, and Scala still looks pretty compelling.

+However, there are a few things standing in its way.

-The only thing standing in Scala's way is you've got to read [a book](http://www.amazon.co.uk/Programming-In-Scala-2nd-Edition/dp/0981531644) to learn it, because some of the syntax and idioms are fairly non-obvious until you know them.
-And as Steve Yegge frequently points out, most developers are happy to read about frameworks until the cows come home, but ask them to read a book about a new language and they'll look at you as if you're insane.
+The first, and probably the most significant, is you've got to read [a book](http://www.amazon.co.uk/Programming-In-Scala-2nd-Edition/dp/0981531644) to learn it because some of the syntax and idioms are fairly non-obvious until you know them.
+And as Steve Yegge frequently points out, most developers are happy to read about frameworks until the cows come home, but ask them to read a book about a new language and they'll look at you as if you're a madman.

+I've always found this an odd stance to take.
+When you're working in an industry where there are so many languages used, how can you _not_ be curious about what they have to offer and why other people might be using them?
+Even with languages I wouldn't claim to have any knowledge of, I've still probably read a book about them and/or played around with them for a couple of days just to get a bit of a flavour.

 That's OK though.
 You've read this far, so you're probably not most developers.
 Go pick up a copy of that book from somewhere (if you're a Safari Books Online subscriber it's available to you right now) and spend a few weeks working through it.
-I guarantee you'll start looking at Java in a whole different way, and you'll finally understand that [Blub paradox](http://www.paulgraham.com/avg.html) article.
+I guarantee you'll start looking at Java in a whole different way, and - even if nothing else - you'll finally understand that [Blub paradox](http://www.paulgraham.com/avg.html) article.

+The second hurdle is the potential impedance mismatch between Scala and the Java-oriented libraries.
+Although it's easy to consume Java libraries from Scala, there are quite a number of libraries that assume your code will adhere to certain conventions, and may not function correctly - or at all - if it doesn't.

+Perhaps the most common one is the 'Java bean' convention which requires a parameterless constructor, and all fields to be mutable with accessors named according to a `getX` and `setX` convention.
+Idiomatic Scala code will use immutable objects with a parameterised constructor, and the accessor method naming convention is `x` (getter) and `x_=` (setter), which is clearly significantly different, and means that frameworks like Spring, and serialisation libraries like Jackson are probably going to have issues.

+Quite how much of a problem this impedance mismatch will cause I don't know.
+But it's definitely non-zero, and it could be significant, depending on how much you read into the [infamous email leaked from Yammer](https://gist.github.com/anonymous/1406238).
+It may be significant enough that it's actually more appropriate to use different frameworks and build systems like Play and SBT which are designed to be more Scala-friendly, reducing the previously hypothesised benefit of platform knowledge transferring directly.

+The final hurdle will be the difficulty of getting Scala accepted - or even investigated - as an implementation language by companies due to FUD.
+That previously mentioned email seeded a lot of it and and I'm not convinced that the [official response](http://eng.yammer.com/scala-at-yammer/), which attempted to rectify the situation by explaining that all languages are crap and Scala was the least crap for some key systems, did much to help.
+Many companies will simply write Scala off as 'too experimental', 'too complex', 'too different', 'too slow', 'too risky', or any combination of the above.

+This will probably be the hardest hurdle of all to overcome, because this decision is typically made by people who haven't done any development in years (if ever) and are unlikely to be swayed away from 'safe' technologies just because it might make the developers more productive.
+All languages are Turing complete, so how much difference can it make?
+Why would we move away from trusty Java?

+Good question.

+And I'm not sure I have a good answer.

+Java is an outdated language, but that doesn't mean you can't build great systems with it.
+Most people consider C++ to be pretty outdated for systems building (that was the starting point for this post, if you can remember back that far) but Facebook use it extensively and it doesn't seem to have held them back too much.
+And there are some great frameworks (e.g Mule ESB, which we're using to shunt around messages) that use Java primarily as the glue, where it almost certainly makes sense to use it directly rather than try and wedge some other language in there.

+I guess the answer is that you need to differentiate between frameworks that you're using because they provide significant value which would require you to write a lot of complex and/or boilerplate code to replace them, and frameworks that you're using to make up for the language deficiencies which in turn _cause_ you to write even more complex and/or boilerplate code to support the framework (e.g. pretty much anything that has a lot of `Factory`, `Manager` or `Provider` classes).
+If your code is the latter - which a lot of Java code is - then you might be better off using a more modern language.